CleanScan

 How to Track Cleaning Crew Performance

-Many contractors say they want to know how to track cleaning crew performance, but what they really mean is: how do I know which sites or teams need attention before the client complains?
+Many contractors ask how to track cleaning crew performance.
+The practical question is: which sites or teams need attention before the client complains?

 You do not need a complicated scorecard to get useful answers.
 You need a small set of performance indicators reviewed consistently.